wolfbrthr/EraWithOracle/admin_oracle/admin_oracle.rst

 We will now see how to perform common database administrations task withs Era.

-In this lab you will administer your Oracle database.
+In this lab, you will administer your Oracle database.

 Explore Your Database
 ++++++++++++++++++++++